subhash131/winu/readme.md

 ### Hosting a Tournament

-1. Log in to your account as a host.
+1. Log in to your account as a host(make sure you are connected with Host wallet).
 2. Navigate to the create section.
 3. Fill in the tournament details.
 4. Add teams.